pusateri/draft-ietf-dnssd-update-proxy/draft-ietf-dnssd-update-proxy.md

 Fortunately, clients performing service discovery require no changes in order to work with the Update proxy.
 Existing clients already support wide-area bonjour which specifies how to query search domains and subdomains for services.
 See section 11 of {{!RFC6763}}.

+In the future, authoritative unicast DNS servers may add support for DNS Push Notifications {{?I-D.ietf-dnssd-push}} which would allow clients to maintain long lived subscriptions to services.
+Clients may also wish to add support for this feature to provide an efficient alternative to polling.

 # Update proxy behavior

 Since no new protocols are defined, this document mostly describes the expected behavior of the Update proxy and how it uses existing protocols to achieve multi IP subnet service discovery.
 The behavior is mostly intuitive but is described to ensure compatibility and completeness.